This Is The One Way Elizabeth Warren Has Already Won

 Advertisement

 This rally was part of Warren’s big push in the state, following events that specifically addressed the concerns of women and people of color.
-Despite this, she has not been getting a ton of local media attention, and she's not predicted to perform well, with former Vice President Joe Biden expected to win and Bernie Sanders coming in second.
-Billionaire Tom Steyer — whose supporters had a giant truck emblazoned with "Tom Steyer 2020" parading up and down the main street during the Warren rally — is predicted to place third.
+Despite this, she has not been getting a ton of local media attention, and she's not predicted to perform well, with former Vice President Joe Biden on top of recent polls and Bernie Sanders coming in second.
+Billionaire Tom Steyer — whose supporters had a giant truck emblazoned with "Tom Steyer 2020" parading up and down the main street during the Warren rally — is in third place.
 Warren is polling a distant fourth place, at around 8%, just ahead of Pete Buttigieg (6%) and Amy Klobuchar (4%).
 Although many of her supporters are still hopeful about the Super Tuesday primaries on March 3, when about 40% of the electorate will have a chance to cast their vote, it’s hard not to see that Warren’s path to the nomination is quickly narrowing.

 And yet, there is at least one way in which Warren has already won.
 Throughout her campaign, Warren has been incredibly successful at doing one really important thing: scaring billionaires.
 She’s done this through her signature proposal of implementing a two-cent tax on fortunes over $50 million and a higher tax on billionaires, which she says will pay for universal childcare, alleviate student-loan debt, and more.
-But it’s her laser focus on one billionaire in particular, former New York City mayor and last-minute presidential candidate Michael Bloomberg, that’s proving to have a powerful effect that could have positive repercussions throughout America’s workforce.
+But it’s her laser focus on one billionaire in particular, former New York City mayor and last-minute presidential candidate Michael Bloomberg, that’s proving to have a powerful effect with positive repercussions throughout America’s workforce.

 Advertisement